thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 contain the key identifier of the public key contained in the subject public key info field.

-The subjectKeyIdentifier is used by path construction algorithms to identify which identity has signed a subordinate certificate.
+The subjectKeyIdentifier is used by path construction algorithms to identify which CA has signed a subordinate certificate.

 ### Key Usage